Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 <div align="justify">

 In computer programming, create, read, update, and delete (CRUD) are the four basic functions of persistent storage.
 Florescence Flowers relies heavily on this concept.
-Users are able to add reviews/ratings, view products, reviews & ratings, edit reviews/ratings, and delete reviews/ratings.
+Users can add reviews/ratings, view products, reviews & ratings, edit reviews/ratings, and delete reviews/ratings.
 Admin users are also able to add, edit and delete products.
 Within the information below, you'll find how CRUD has been used and why it has been used.
 Not to mention many more features.

 </div>